gijit/gi/README.md

 # installation from source

-Needs go1.10 or later (a critical Windows timezone workaround was provided in go1.10).
+Release v1.3.0 and later needs go1.10 or later (a critical Windows timezone workaround was provided in go1.10).
 Works on Mac OSX and Linux and Windows.
-On windows you'll need to install mingw64 port of gcc first, if its not already installed, since that is what CGO on windows requires.
+To build on Windows, you'll need to install mingw64 port of gcc first, if its not already installed, since that is what CGO on windows requires.
 See the notes in https://github.com/gijit/gi/issues/18

 [Update: I put a v1.0.9 binaries here https://github.com/gijit/gi/releases/tag/v1.0.9 ; compiled on Windows10.
 Let me know if it works for you.]